higorslva/calcpp_cli/README.md

   </details>

 ###

 ## About the project
 This is an opensource scientific calculator made from scratch by me :)
 Feel free to fork or contribute with this project

+## Compile and run
+#### On Linux/Mac
+Make sure that you have g++ installed.
+Then, just type on an terminal :

+    make all

+and run

+    ./calcpp

 ## Code diagram